aroussopoulou/From-Form-to-Meaning-Interlingua-Sense-Alignment-of-Offensive-Language-with-LLMs/README.md

-# From Form to Meaning: Interlingua Sense-Alignment of Offensive Language with LLMs
+# From Form to Meaning: Interlingual Sense-Alignment of Offensive Language with LLMs

 This repository contains the code, prompts, and supporting materials for the paper: **From Form to Meaning: Interlingua Sense-Alignment of Offensive Language with LLMs**